Barakkol33/docs/defensive-programming/README.md

 - Useful design - server can have many resources (compute, storage, etc.) and clients only need to login.
 They can be used from anywhere.
 - Sometimes we will want the server to run code - then we need to find ways to limit it and prevent attacks.
 - Commands can be split to local and system commands, and make all system commands be handled by an external process.
 Then the server can choose to deny some commands. `PyPy` uses this.
 - Remote method invocation - instead of letting user run arbitrary code, we will give list of functions that can be executed remotely.
   - Then we only need to make sure they are secure.
   - Efficient implementation - make functions genericly serializable and send them on the network, Create a metaclass that will wrap all methods and send them remotely when called.
+- See also: `Remote Code Exeuction (RCE)` below.

 # Security